kuri-team/poios-app/README.md

 ### 2. Topic

-We came up with an idea to build a real-time online instant messaging service aimed specifically at higher education students to connect 1-on-1 with tutors.
+We came up with an idea to build a real-time online instant messaging service aimed specifically at higher education students to connect with tutors.
 With this service, the user needs to register as a student or tutor, then set up their profile appropriately, such as declaring their major and the subjects they’re interested in.
-After logging in, the student user can see the tutor lists and choose an availbe tutor.
+After logging in, the student user can see the tutor lists and join a chat room of an available tutor.
 The application provides features including text messaging, voice call, video call, and screen sharing to assist the study session.

 ### 3. Technologies